apascal07/firebase-ext-qrcodify/README.md

 * datastore.user (Reason: Allows the extension to write QR code image URLs to Cloud Firestore)

-* storage.objectCreator (Reason: Allows the extension to write QR code images to Firebase Storage)
+* storage.objectAdmin (Reason: Allows the extension to write and replace QR code images to Firebase Storage)